Hum To Mohabbat Karega

 Hum To Mohabbat Karega (transl.
-I Will Love You Always) is a 2000 Indian Hindi thriller-comedy film featuring Bobby Deol and Karisma Kapoor, who also appeared in Aashiq the following year.
+I Will Love You Always) is a 2000 Indian Hindi-language romantic thriller film written and directed by Kundan Shah starring Bobby Deol and Karisma Kapoor.
 This film was inspired by the 1981 American film Eyewitness.

 Plot

 Rajiv "Raju" Bhatnagar is a waiter in a popular hotel.
 He is in love with Geeta Kapoor, a famous news anchor.
 He is obsessed with her news segment, and his dream is to marry her one day.
 He meets Mr. Desai who is staying at the hotel.
 On his way out of Mr. Desai's hotel room, he sees a stranger named Ketu going into his room.
 By the time Raju reaches the ground floor, he sees blood dripping from the top and sees Mr. Desai lying dead on the side of his room window.
 News coverage of the murder is assigned to Geeta, who arrives at the hotel to interview people.
 Raju is dying to meet her, and the only way to meet his love is to lie.
 Besides, she is engaged to her channel's head, Rohit.

 Raju lies to her that he witnessed the murder.
 The unknown killer then decides to murder him too and begins to hunt Raju.
 Meanwhile, Geeta is looking for her brother Vikram, and for information, she seeks help from a convict named Gul Mahomed (Rajendra Tiwari), who was framed for illegal money-making by the Mafia.
 Vikram was trying to help Gul Hassan prove his innocence but was kidnapped by the Mafia.
 Then Gul escaped from jail.
 Raju decides to help Geeta even with the risk to his life, but Geeta learns the truth and leaves him.
 When he looks for Geeta, he does not know that the Mafia and Police are also after him.

 Meanwhile, Gul Mahomed is mysteriously murdered.
 Geeta and Raju meet and decide to get back together and look for the murderer, who is a part of the Mafia.
 Soon enough, Raju is also kidnapped by the Mafia.
 The Mafia forced him into working for them as a gangster.
 Raju also pretends to go along with them.
 However, when he goes to meet Geeta, the Mafia understands his pretense and plans to kill him.
 Geeta rescues him, and Raju tells her the route she needs to take.
 For some random reason, Raju knows everything there is in that village.
 May it be a river, a motorboat, or a monk's house, he knows it all.
 When Geeta asks him how he knows it, he tells her that she used to live there with him somehow.